Democrats circulate plan for changing 2024 nomination calendar, moving against Iowa and welcoming new early states

 “Its transmission to you today is to provide you an opportunity to review and offer commentary, and should not be interpreted as a proposal for voting purposes,” co-chairs James Roosevelt Jr. and Lorraine Miller wrote.

-In a statement to the Post, Roosevelt and Miller said they will “continue to let the process play out, as it does every four years.”
+In a statement to The Post, Roosevelt and Miller said they will “continue to let the process play out, as it does every four years.”

 Four states — Iowa, New Hampshire, Nevada and South Carolina — have dominated the early presidential nominating battle in recent decades, attracting an enormous amount of the spending and attention from political candidates.
 While Republicans have signaled that they are happy to continue that tradition, Democrats have undertaken a process to change the calendar, after being spurned by Iowa caucuses reporting glitches in 2020 and the rightward-drift of the states electorate.